UN commends fed govt on economic recovery plan | TODAY.ng

 Besides, he called on Nigeria to urgently find lasting solution to these challenges in order to bring about enduring development in the country.

-“This is encouraging, but given the humanitarian challenges already alluded to, and the economic recession witnessed in 2016, there is an urgent need to design policies and programmes to ensure that the upward trend in human development is not reversed.”
+“This is encouraging, but given the humanitarian challenges already alluded to, and the economic recession witnessed in 2016, there is an urgent need to design policies and programmes to ensure that the upward trend in human development is not reversed,” he said.